How Does the Ford F-150 Annoy Its Owners?

 What problems do Ford F-150 trucks have?

 The most popular engine for the F-150 is the 5.0-liter V8 model.
 This engine has plenty of power and delivers the towing and payload you need, but it has some problems you might not want to overlook.
-According to Vehicle History, this venerable engine suffers from:
+This venerable engine suffers from:

 - Spark plug issues